What is Reinsurance?

 How does reinsurance work?

-Reinsurance can get complicated, but there are general principles which remain true in most circumstances.
+Reinsurance can get complicated, but there are general principles that remain true in most circumstances.
 Think of your auto or home insurance company as the primary insurer.
 The main function of reinsurance is to protect primary insurers against the financial consequences of catastrophic events that could deplete their finances.

 Consider how a small car insurance company works.
 Because of its size, it isn’t likely to collect a huge amount in premiums.
 Regulations require the company to have enough money on hand to fulfill the policies it has written, but if the company faces a number of substantial losses in a very short amount of time, it may struggle to pay out all the claims.